valentina-buoro/outreachy-contributions/README.md

 ## Solution to issues
 1) Featurisation of the data is reproducible, with `%run '../scripts/featuriser.py'`, I refrained from uploading the featurised dataset to github
 2) I adjusted the y_train to start from 0 using the min value of the target `Y`

+## Web application
+- The backend for the website was built using the Python flask framework, and hosted on Render.
+Code for the backend api can be viewed [here](https://github.com/valentina-buoro/Drug-Interaction-Backend)
+- The frontend was built using React framework, and hosted on netlify.
+[Live link to the website](https://drug-drug-interaction.netlify.app/) .The frontend code can be viewed [here](https://github.com/valentina-buoro/Drug-Interaction-Frontend)